artyom285/property/README.md

 # Property

 Property consultant single-page website built by using ReactJS.
 The website includes pages like Home, Residences, Values, and Contact Us.
+Responsive functionality and sidebar navigation are provided on the website as well, depending on screen size.
+Additional technologies and techniques involved in the development process are: